integeruser/jgltut/README.md

 [here](https://bitbucket.org/alfonse/gltut/wiki/Home).

-Tutorials ported so far: 16.2 of 17.3
+Tutorials ported so far: 16.3 of 17.3

-If you don't want to download the source code you can play with the tutorials with [this simple program](https://github.com/downloads/rosickteam/OpenGL/tutorial-chooser.zip).
+If you don't want to download the source code you can play with the tutorials with [this runnable jar](https://github.com/downloads/rosickteam/OpenGL/tutorial-chooser.zip).

 To suggest a feature, report a bug, or general discussion please use the [issue tracker](https://github.com/rosickteam/OpenGL/issues).
-Happy coding!
+Happy coding! :)

 Francesco